orestbida/cookieconsent/Readme.md

 ## TODO
 List of things to implement
 - [x] Add dark-mode
-    - can be enabled based on a custom specific class set by user
+    - can be enabled manually by toggling a specific class
 - [x] Make all `cookie-modal` content and `cookie-policy` __customizable__
 - [x] Add the possibility of quickly `defining a new language/override default one`
 - [ ]  ~~Implement a dropdown select language menu when multiple languages are defined~~